rixx/books.rixx.de/data/reviews/walter-moers/rumo/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
+- book: william-goldman/the-princess-bride
+  text: Same sense of trope-heavy wonderful adventure.
+- book: walter-moers/the-city-of-dreaming-books
+  text: The Zamonien book that is closest in spirit.
+Also the next book in the series.
-- book: walter-moers/ensel-und-krete-ein-marchen-aus-zamonien
+- book: walter-moers/ensel-und-krete
   text: The previous book in the series.
-- book: walter-moers/der-schrecksenmeister
-  text: The next book in the series.
 - book: walter-moers/the-13-12-lives-of-captain-bluebear
   text: The first book in the series.
 review: